seqcode/Bichrom/README.md

 **val_path**  : Directory + prefix for the validation data.
 **test_path** : Directory + prefix for the validation data.
 **no_of_chrom_tracks** : The number of chromatin experiments used.
-(Note: this does not include replicates; for each experiment; eg. ATAC-seq, the replicates must be merged prior to Bichrom application, more detains in the section Input Data).
+(Note: this does not include replicates; for each experiment; eg. ATAC-seq, the replicates must be merged prior to Bichrom application, more details in the section Input Data).
 **out** : An output directory where Bichrom results will be stored.